wang-jun-hao/tp/docs/UserGuide.md

 `find [i/IC] [n/NAME] [d/DATE_OF_BIRTH] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [h/HEIGHT] [w/WEIGHT] [b/BLOOD_TYPE]`

 * You have to be on the main list page to access a patient's profile.
 Use the `list` command to return to the main list page if you are viewing a patient's profile.
-* At least one field must be specified for the command to be valid
+* At least one field must be specified for the command to be valid.
-* The search is case-insensitive. e.g `S9123456A` will match `s9123456a`
+* The search is case-insensitive. e.g `S9123456A` will match `s9123456a`.
-* The search will match substrings e.g `S912345` will match `S9123456A`
+* The search will match substrings e.g `S912345` will match `S9123456A`.
-* Search will return all records that matches any of the keywords for each field e.g `n/Alice Bob` will return the records of all patients with name containing `Alice` or `Bob`
+* Search will return all records that matches any of the keywords for each field e.g `n/Alice Bob` will return the records of all patients with name containing `Alice` or `Bob`.

 **Examples:**
 * `find i/S9123456A` returns the patient record with IC `S9123456A`